ben-cobb/ben-cobb.github.io/_pages/about.md

 Vuduc](https://vuduc.org/v2/){:target="\_blank"} and
 [Haesun Park](https://faculty.cc.gatech.edu/~hpark/experiences.html){:target="\_blank"}.
 My research focus is broadly on various forms of tensor decompositions for large-scale data analysis and compression.
-Please check out the projects tab for the details of my work.
+Please check out the publications tab for the details of my work.

 Previous to attending Georgia Tech, I attended Wake Forest University, where I received my Bachelor of